Clinical Programs Coordinator

-- Collect, analyze and monitor program data and reporting to ensure deliverables of programs are met.
+- Collect, analyze, and monitor program data and narrative reporting to ensure deliverables of program contracts are met.

-- Monitor expenditures and maintain documentation of budget/program revisions, and program and financial expenditures.
+- Monitor expenditures and maintain documentation of budget/program revisions, and program and financial expenditure reports.

-- Disseminate information and serve as point of contact for programmatic questions.
+- Disseminate information to FQHC staff and serve as point of contact for programmatic questions.

 - Assist with the development of grant applications to various funding agencies.

-- Perform any other department or agency related duties or special projects as directed by supervisor.
+- Perform other department or agency-related duties or special projects as assigned.